 In March the school celebrates its birthday and consequently we hold a service of commemoration and thanksgiving.

 In recent years, we have celebrated other notable anniversaries such as that of the King James Bible and the birth of Nathaniel Woodard.
 Each year we have different themes, chosen to reflect important events or emphases in the school community.
 These often focus on our diversity, our faith and our opportunities, and are joyful, colourful affairs.

 Once a month we have a voluntary Eucharist in our school chapel, which happens during lunch time.
 It is a moment for us to gather as a school community, share bread and wine which remind us of Jesus’ body and blood, and celebrate the presence of God with us at the heart of our community.
 This also creates a moment for us to stop, find some space, and become aware of the things which are really important in our lives, and bring them to God.
 Everyone in our school community is welcome to join us.

 Every other year we hold a baptism and confirmation service in our school chapel, which is led by our Bishop.
 Confirmation is an important step in the life of an Anglican where they declare publically that they are committed to living as a Christian.
 In preparation, there is a programme to follow over several months where we discuss the Christian faith, reflect on how it relates to our lives, and pray together.
 The confirmation service is the joyful conclusion of this where friends and family of confirmation candidates are invited to attend.
 All members of our school community are welcome to consider confirmation.
-Our last service was held in March 2013, and we look forward to another confirmation in 2015.

 Once a year we hold a Whole School Eucharist.
 From five distribution points around the hall visiting clergy, as well as some staff (past and present), provide blessings, and bread and wine for the students and staff of the school.
 This is a large operation which brings a huge sense of identity, not just as a specific school, but as part of the wider Anglican community.